BYLAWS

 Section A — Political Goals

-1. Openly educate and advocate for democratic socialism in our geographic area
+Openly educate and advocate for democratic socialism in our geographic area.

-2. Actively engage in progressive movements and struggles in the Greater Providence area which are consistent with our values and vision for a democratic and humane society free from oppression and exploitation
+Actively engage in progressive movements and struggles in Rhode Island which are consistent with our values and vision for a democratic and humane society free from oppression and exploitation.

-3. Strive to create a working class political movement that embodies the working class in all its diversity, which means fighting for inclusion and equal standing for all marginalized groups as well as for structural reforms to our society that empower workers against the owning classes
+Strive to create a working class political movement that embodies the working class in all its diversity, which means fighting for inclusion and equal standing for all marginalized groups as well as for structural reforms to our society that empower workers against the owning classes.

-4. Fight for a sustainable relationship between human society and our natural environment
+Fight for a sustainable relationship between human society and our natural environment.

-6. Work to enable the transformation from capitalism to socialism and human liberation from all oppressive social structures
+Work to enable the transformation from capitalism to socialism and human liberation from all oppressive social structures.

 Section B — Organizational objectives

-1. Providing a means by which members and supporters of DSA can participate in the life of our organization
+Provide a means by which members and supporters of DSA can participate in the life of our organization.

-2. Support other DSA Locals and organizing committees in New England, surrounding areas, and the country to the greatest extent possible
+Support other DSA chapters and organizing committees in New England, surrounding areas, and the country to the greatest extent possible.

-3. Participate in the national campaigns and projects of national DSA
+Participate in the national campaigns and projects of national DSA.

-Section C — Spirit of the Providence DSA
+Section C — Spirit of the Rhode island DSA

 DSA as an organization is proud of our diversity, commitment to democracy, and the pluralism which is at the heart of our organization.
 We are united by a rejection of capitalism, authoritarianism and oppression in all its forms, and a commitment to the democratic revolutionary practice required to transform our social system into one of freedom and equality.